openbase/bco.website/www/user/howto/setup-pi.md

 ## Setup Portainer as Docker Management Tool

-The official installation can be found at: (https://www.portainer.io/installation/) Or use this shortcut for the pi:
+The official installation can be found at: [Portainer Doc](https://www.portainer.io/installation/) Or use this shortcut for the pi:
 ```bash
 sudo docker volume create portainer_data